maxlebedev/maleficer/README.md

         * Each effect component should have its own target, in case we have dmg+heal on one spell, for exampe
         * In the above case, there can be ambiguity about what the target phase actually sets
     - Processors have verbose names, which include phases.
 Good hint to break them out to phase-based files.
 Some procs are shared tho
-    - AI behavior probably doesn't *all* want to live in the NPC proc
     - I like context from breadcrumbs, but there is now a search issue with multiple apply functions, multiple Damage things, etc
     - look into integer_scaling for context.present(console)
     - Queries that return nothing can crash sometimes :(